-- Site control- Current, verifiable evidence from a third-party source (e.g., a copy of: an executed deed, purchase option, sales agreement, long-term lease, ordinance) that shows control of the proposed project site has been obtained or is projected to be obtained within six months after the approval of the application. - Project financing - All funding sources should be identified at the time of application submission and should be equal to the total development costs indicated in the budget.
+- Site control Current, verifiable evidence from a third-party source (e.g., a copy of an executed deed, purchase option, sales agreement, long-term lease, or relevant ordinance) that shows control of the proposed project site has been obtained or is projected to be obtained within six months after the approval of the application. - Project financing All funding sources should be identified at the time of application submission and should be equal to the total development costs indicated in the budget.
 Funding source documentation available at the time of application should be submitted with the application.
-This might include award agreements, commitment letters, letters of interest/intent, fundraising summaries, etc. Funding commitments are not required at application submission but will impact your readiness to proceed score. - Required approvals- Verifiable evidence (e.g., copies of building permits, planning board ordinance or judicial decree) that the project has acquired zoning, environmental, and other municipal, state, or federal approvals, or that such approvals are pending or likely to be granted in the very near future. - Other documentation that can be provided to verify the project will be ready to proceed and be completed within the 36-month requirement. - The Bank, in its sole discretion, reserves the right to disqualify a project when it determines that the project does not meet the readiness test.
+This might include award agreements, commitment letters, letters of interest/intent, fundraising summaries, etc. Funding commitments are not required at application submission but will impact the project's readiness to proceed score. - Required approvals Verifiable evidence (e.g., copies of building permits, planning board ordinance or judicial decree) that the project has acquired zoning, environmental, and other municipal, state, or federal approvals, or that such approvals are pending or likely to be granted in the very near future.

+- Other documentation that can be provided to verify the project will be ready to proceed, fully disbursed and completed within 36 months of award. - The Bank, in its sole discretion, reserves the right to disqualify a project when it determines that the project does not meet the readiness test.